-To enable the use of TLS 1.3 for the SSRP:
+To disable TLS 1.3:

-- 1. Ensure TLS 1.3 is enabled for the web server: - a.
-In Internet Information Services (IIS) Manager, in the Connections pane, expand the server name, then Sites, then select the website used for SSRP; by default, this is Default Web Site. - b.
-Right-click the website, then from the pop-up menu select Edit Bindings. - c.
-In the Site Bindings dialog, select https. - d.
-Click Edit. - e.
-Make sure the Disable TLS 1.3 over TCP option is not selected. - f.
-Click OK, then click Close. - 2.
-Take a note of the server TLS certificate thumbprint: - a.
-In IIS, select the server on which SSRP is installed, then double-click Server Certificates. - b.
-Double-click the certificate used for TLS authentication. - c.
-Select the Details tab.
+- In Internet Information Services (IIS) Manager, in the Connections pane, expand the server name, then Sites, then select the website used for SSRP; by default, this is Default Web Site. - 2.
+Right-click the website, then from the pop-up menu select Edit Bindings. - 3.
+In the Site Bindings dialog, select https. - Click Edit. - 5.
+Select the Disable TLS 1.3 over TCP option. - 6.
+Click OK, then click Close.